 Water is used for washing, cleaning, sometime cutting, safely transport the products, blanching, heating and chilling.

 Unlike popular belief this “dry” industry does generate wastewater, mostly from cleaning the equipment.
-Some of the pollutants in the wastewater are problematic such as fats and starches.
+Some of the pollutants in the wastewater are problematic such as fats, starches, flour and yeasts.

 Extreme levels of nitrogen compared to carbon often in hot water with a high pH yet high in fat, makes wastewater treatment in this industry particularly difficult, which few companies master.